photobooth-app/photobooth-docs/docs/index.md

 Excited?
 This is what the app looks like.
 It's a website and can be viewed on any device:

-<video controls autoplay loop playsinline muted src="./assets/photobooth-app-demo.mp4" type="video/mp4"></video>
+<video controls loop muted src="./assets/photobooth-app-demo.mp4" type="video/mp4" poster="./assets/photobooth-app-demo-poster.webp"></video>

 ## Features